kuroNekoDesu/wallpaperhub/readme.md

 ## License

-Wallpaper Hub is open-sourced software licensed under the MIT license.
+WallpaperHub is open-sourced software licensed under the MIT license.